WorkingExampleTech/workingexample.tech/README.md

-We are blog side workingexample.tech which focuses on below things.
+We are blog site workingexample.tech which focuses on below things.
 1) LLD
 2) HLD
 3) Interview Questions